 What is food insecurity?

-Food security, according to the USDA, "means access by all people to enough food at all times for a healthy life."
+According to the USDA, food security "means everyone having access to enough food at all times for a healthy life."

 However, a food insecurity problem affects over 10% of Americans.
 11.7 million of these 38.3 million people are children, which is higher than the whole population of New York City.